 2.3.2 During handover tests, the user, one of the senior officers shall use the instrument for calculating a test loading condition of the ship.
-The operation shall be confirmed by a surveyor to the Register.
+The operation shall be confirmed by the RS surveyor.
 Data obtained by means of the instrument shall agree with those stated for the approved test loading conditions.
 Where the numerical output data given by the instrument do not agree with those stated in the approved test loading conditions, the Report (Form 6.3.10) shall not be issued.